sensu/sensu-docs-legacy/source/docs/0.12/adding_a_check.md

 * Create the check definition on the Sensu server
 * Subscribe the Sensu client to the check.

-## Install the check script on the client
+## Install the check script on the client {#install-the-check-script-on-the-client}

 We need a script for the Sensu client to execute in order to check the condition we're interested in.
 The protocol for check scripts is the same as Nagios plugins so you can re-use Nagios plugins as well.

 We're going to use `check-procs.rb` from the [sensu-community-plugins](https://github.com/sensu/sensu-community-plugins) repo.

 If you have installed Sensu from the omnibus packages you can continue to installing the `check-procs.rb` plugin.
 Otherwise we need to install